-The New Museum will present the first museum survey in New York of the work of Nari Ward (b.
+The New Museum presents the first museum survey in New York of the work of Nari Ward (b.
 1963, St. Andrew, Jamaica).

 A fully illustrated catalogue copublished by the New Museum and Phaidon Press accompanies the exhibition.
 The catalogue includes an interview with Nari Ward conducted by Lowery Stokes Sims, an interview with Okwui Enwezor conducted by Massimiliano Gioni, and newly commissioned essays on the artist’s work by Bennett Simpson, Lauren Haynes, and Gary Carrion-Murayari.

 “Nari Ward: We the People” is curated by Gary Carrion-Murayari, Kraus Family Curator; Massimiliano Gioni, Edlis Neeson Artistic Director; and Helga Christoffersen, Associate Curator.